 - Covered around your plants with coffee grounds or eggshells.

 - For a small garden, you can use plant collars.
-You can make it by using cardboard or remove the base of a plastic cup and set them over the top of each young seedling into the ground.
+You can make it by using cardboard or removing the base of a plastic cup and setting them over the top of each young seedling into the ground.

 - Pinworms cause serious damage to tomato plants.